Difficulties with ovulation are the most frequent cause of infertility in women.

 Good Candidates for Egg Donation Mexico

 Once a patient is referred to a fertility specialist, both partners are tested to determine the cause of infertility.
-If there are poor quality ovaries or eggs, early menopause, unexplained and repeated miscarriages, multiple failed IVF cycles, non-functional reproductive organs or a hereditary genetic disorder, egg donation can help intended parents experience the joys of pregnancy.
+If there are poor quality ovaries or eggs, early menopause, unexplained and repeated miscarriages, multiple failed IVF cycles, non-functional reproductive organs or a hereditary genetic disorder, egg donation Mexico can help intended parents experience the joys of pregnancy.

 Conditions include ovarian failure due to radiation or chemotherapy treatments for malignancies, a history of surgical removal of the ovaries, or compromised ovulation function-commonly related to age.

-Egg Donation Procedure- Step by Step
+Egg Donation Mexico – Step by Step

 Step 1 – Egg Production

 In an IVF cycle, your egg donor will be given fertility medications over the course of 7-10 days to stimulate the production of multiple eggs.
 During this time, her progress will be evaluated by the IVF clinic including frequent blood tests and ultrasounds to ensure the eggs are developing according to plan.
-Once the eggs and hormone levels have reached optimal levels, your donor will receive an HCG injection to bring the eggs to final maturity; the last step in preparation for retrieval.
+Once the eggs and hormone levels have reached optimal levels, your donor will receive a hormone injection to bring the eggs to final maturity; the last step in preparation for retrieval.

 Step 2 – Preparing Your Uterus for Implantation